CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M09new-Gettingstarted.md

 ## Explanation of Components

 1. **Microsoft Foundry Project:**
-   The project serves as the central workspace for managing AI resources, model deployments, playground experiences, and guardrail configurations used throughout the lab.
+   The project serves as the central workspace for managing AI resources, model deployments, playground experiences, and application configurations used throughout the lab.

-2. **GPT-5 Model Deployment:**
+2. **GPT-5 Mini Multimodal Model:**
-   A generative AI model deployed within the Foundry project that processes user prompts and generates responses based on its training and configured safety settings.
+   A generative AI model that accepts both text and image inputs, enabling image understanding, face analysis, and visual reasoning tasks.

-3. **Content Safety Guardrails:**
-   Safety controls that evaluate user prompts and model responses for harmful content.
-These guardrails help detect and mitigate risks related to hate speech, violence, sexual content, and self-harm.

-4. **Default Guardrail Configuration:**
-   The built-in content filtering policy applied to model deployments by default.
-It provides a balanced approach to content moderation by blocking potentially harmful content while allowing safe interactions.

-5. **Custom Guardrails:**
-   User-defined content filtering policies that enable organizations to adjust blocking thresholds for specific risk categories and enforce stricter responsible AI requirements.

-6. **Foundry Playground Experience:**
+3. **Chat Playground:**
-   A browser-based interface used to interact with the deployed model, test prompts, observe model behavior, and validate the impact of content filtering settings.
+   A browser-based interface used to interact with the deployed model, test multimodal prompts, and validate image analysis results.

-7. **Prompt and Response Evaluation:**
-   The process by which both user inputs and AI-generated outputs are analyzed against configured guardrail policies before a response is returned to the user.

-8. **Filtered Responses:**
-   The final outputs returned to users after content safety checks have been applied, helping ensure that harmful or inappropriate content is blocked or moderated according to organizational policies.
+4. **Visual Prompts:**
+   Prompts that combine image references and text instructions to guide the model in analyzing visual content and generating relevant outputs.

+5. **Image URL Input:**
+   A method of providing images to the model through publicly accessible URLs rather than uploading image files directly.

+6. **Face Analysis:**
+   The process of identifying and describing visible faces within an image, including facial expressions, estimated age ranges, head orientation, and contextual observations.

+7. **Azure AI Foundry SDK:**
+   A Python SDK that enables developers to connect applications to Microsoft Foundry projects and invoke deployed AI models programmatically.

+8. **Structured Output Prompting:**
+   A prompt engineering technique used to instruct the model to return results in a predefined format such as JSON, making outputs easier to process programmatically.

+9. **Content Understanding:**
+   A Microsoft Foundry capability that extracts structured information from images through configurable analysis pipelines designed for production workflows.

+10. **Analysis Results:**
+    The final outputs generated by the model, including face counts, facial attributes, confidence assessments, image descriptions, and structured visual information.

 # Getting Started with lab